Can You Buy Mortgage Points After Closing?

 * **Availability of options:** Check with your lender to see if they offer options for buying points after closing.

-Read More what is a mortgage payment
+Read More Should i get a mortgage broker

 **Conclusion**